liz-ohara/connect-to-oracle-db/README.md

 2. Download NodeJS and connect it to OracleDB locally.
 3. Run the app.

+## Important notes
+1. Never commit your username and password in dbconfig.js to the remote repository.
+2. If you make changes to server.js, kill the terminal and re-run "npm start" to load those changes.
+3. If the DB connection is not working, make sure you are on VPN or Villanova wifi.

 ## Clone the repository
 1. On GitHub.com, navigate to the main page of the repository.
 2. Above the list of files, click <> Code.